 - Project failure

-What can we do, as a remote project manager, to improve stakeholder engagement on our projects?
+What can we do, as remote project managers, to improve stakeholder engagement on our projects?

-As a remote project manager, we don’t get to see project team members in the hall or on our lunch breaks.
+As remote project managers, we don’t get to see project team members in the hall or on our lunch breaks.
 Being out of sight can lead to our team members not being as engaged as they would be when project managers are not remote.
-Increasing interactions with the team help keep the project on the forefront of our team members’ mind.
+Increasing interactions with the team help keep the project at the forefront of our team members’ minds.
 However, be careful about how these interactions are conducted.
 There are tactics to improve stakeholder engagement.
 For example, we don’t want to contribute to inbox overload, so some interactions need to be outside the email communication channel.
-We also want to be sure we respect our team members’ time, so our interactions need to have purpose.
+We also want to be sure we respect our team members’ time, so our interactions need to have a purpose.

 - One more tactic you can use on conference calls is to add a video.
 Adding videos allows the team members to feel more connected to the others on the call.
 Videos can also help with communication as you can see visual cues such as body language.
 Keep in mind that videos can impact a conference call quality due to bandwidth requirements, so care needs to be given to maintain a quality call.

 - Another way to help increase engagement is to have a reward for those contributing the most, meeting determined criteria for engagement or a positive change in their engagement.
 This could include a gift card or even paid time off – with proper approval.
 You will want to mix up the incentive over time and consider varying the frequency of the incentive so the incentives don’t get stagnant and predictable.
 A little reward can help encourage people to speak up and stay engaged.
 Keep in mind when incentives are used, we want to make sure they are used for valuable contributions.